Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MaxHelicopterBladeSpeed = 30

-A third option for airships is to allow the AI to manually control downward-pointing engine drive fractions.
-This option can be turned off above a certain speed (in m/s) for VTOL takeoffs.
-Set "UseVTOLBeneathSpeed" to a large number to use VTOL all the time

-    UseVTOLBeneathSpeed = 0

-A list of engine indices to use for VTOL.
-Set to 'all' to use all downward-pointing engines.
-Use a list format, i.e. {0,1,2,3} to specify exact engine indices.
-Engines may be attached to spin blocks for use with vector thrust, and will be rotated backwards when "UseVTOLBeneathSpeed" is exceeded.
-If engines are on spin blocks, you must specify their indices if the AI is to control their drive fraction.
-An spin block and engine control tool is available on the FtD forums to assist in identifying indices.
-For engines mounted to the hull, set each such engine to "Main".
-You can (and should) set the drive fractions of each engine you want to use with this AI, on the engine itself.
-The drive fraction on each engine specifies the maximum amount of power you want to use on that engine.

-    VTOLEngines = nil

-## TERRAIN AVOIDANCE OPTIONS ##
+## TERRAIN AVOIDANCE OPTIONS

-These settings allow a vehicle to avoid terrain by temporarily increasing it's altitude (only!).
+Allow a vehicle to avoid terrain by temporarily increasing it's altitude.
-To avoid terrain by turning aside, see the TerrainAvoidanceWeight flocking setting.
-0: Ignore terrain.
-Only recommended for spacecraft.
-1: As normal aerial AI, just add CruiseAltitude to terrain when terrain is above sea level.
-This will respect "MinAltitude" and "MaxAltitude" constraints when possible.
-2: Adjust altitude by minimum necessary to respect "MinAltitude" constraint.

-    TerrainAvoidanceStrategy = 1
+    AvoidTerrain = true

 The minimum relative altitude a vehicle will maintain above terrain.
 Higher priority than MaxAltitude.

     MinAltitude = 50

-The maximum sea-level altitude the vehicle will attempt when avoiding terrain.
+The maximum sea-level altitude the vehicle will attempt.

     MaxAltitude = 400

 A set of multipliers on current velocity; how far we look ahead to avoid terrain.
 We'll look ahead at each of these points to see if terrain is in the way.
+Most vehicles won't need to change these values.

     TerrainLookahead = {0,1,2,4}

-Cap vehicle speed at this value when a possible collision is sensed.
+Cap vehicle throttle at this value when a possible collision is sensed.

+    MaxTerrainThrottle = 1

+Use the advanced steering system to avoid difficult terrain by flying around, instead of over.
+Not guaranteed to work as this weight governs a priority that must be balanced with other steering priorities the vehicle may have, but sometimes helps to avoid difficult mountains.
+If positive, this weight will examine 8 compass directions around the vehicle at distances determined by velocity and TerrainLookahead, and if there is a danger of collision (as determined by the "MinAltitude" setting), will attempt to angle the aircraft away from the terrain.
+It will still attempt to avoid terrain by gaining altitude if needed.

-    MaxTerrainSpeed = 5
+    TerrainAvoidanceWeight = 1

-## WATER START OPTIONS ##
+## WATER START OPTIONS

 Water start will deploy balloons when the center of mass is lower than this.
 If your vehicle has no water start balloons, set this to some large negative value.